Media Inquiries

 The following logos are provided in various file formats for use by journalists and members of the public who wish to reproduce the Ocean Observatories Initiative logo.
 No special permission is required from the Ocean Observatories Initiative to reproduce these images.

-OOI Station Map
+OOI Array Map

 Similar to other images, the map of OOI arrays is in the public domain and free for use.
-The map is periodically updated; the most up to date version can be downloaded here (6.8 MB).
+The map is periodically updated; the most up to date version can be downloaded here .
 We ask that when using the map, you please include the following image credit: Image Credit: National Science Foundation’s Ocean Observatories Initiative

 Frequently Asked Question